ghrabla/Web-Rtc-Video-Chat-App-JS/readme.md

-a video chat app using WEBRTC
+this is a video chat app using WEBRTC and javascript